amrouanka/CBEM/README.md

 ---

 **Note**: Each version of CBEM is designed to be a standalone implementation.
-Start with v1.0 to understand the basics, then progress through v1.1, v1.2, v1.3, and v1.4.
-The v1.4_IteretiveDeep version implements Principal Variation tracking and enhanced UCI output with full move sequences, providing the foundation for iterative deepening search algorithms.
+Start with v1.0 to understand the basics, then progress through v1.1, v1.2, v1.3, v1.4, and v1.5.
+The v1.5_SimpleEvaluation version implements the sophisticated PESTO evaluation system with tapered evaluation, providing significantly more accurate position assessment and serving as the foundation for advanced chess engine evaluation techniques.